yashmulki/APHSProgrammingClub/README.md

 # Abbey Park High School Programming Club

+Hi!
+This repository stores all the code samples we use at programming club for instruction.
+It also contains detailed comments on what the code examples are doing.

-How do I use this page?
+How do I use this repository?

-For all the lessons we teach at programming club, examples of the code are available here.
-Simple navigate through the folders at the top of this page to find the code you want.
+Click on the folder for the programming language you are using, click code samples and browse the files there.